 Within a few short steps from your home or business, a storm drain is likely in need of your support.
 Anyone can adopt!
 Individuals, families, businesses, schools, and organizations of all types such as churches, clubs and sports teams, who feel they can effectively and reasonably monitor a drain.

 Help Reduce or Prevent Flooding Clogged storm drain inlets can cause or worsen flooding.
 Keeping drains free of debris will help water drain properly.

-Help Protect Our Waterways from Pollution By keeping litter and pollutants out of storm drains you are helping protect the area's water bodies.
-Stormwater is the #1 contributor of pollution to our waters.
+Help Protect Our Waterways from Pollution Stormwater flows to waterways untreated and is the #1 contributor of pollution to our waters.
+By keeping litter and pollutants out of storm drains you are helping protect the area's water bodies.

 Help Keep Your Neighborhood Clean and Free of Litter Set a positive example by being an active steward of your neighborhood.

 1 - 2 - 3!

 Monitor the adopted drain weekly and remove debris on and around the drain as needed- particularly before a rain or storm event if it is safe to do so.

 Clear debris within the curb area several yards along each side of the storm drain, especially an uphill side where debris will likely flow towards the drain.